chirpstack/chirpstack-gateway-bridge/docs/content/install/config.md

   # Metrics stored in Prometheus.
   #
-  # These metrics expose information about the state of the LoRa Gateway Bridge
+  # These metrics expose information about the state of the ChirpStack Gateway Bridge
   # instance like number of messages processed, number of function calls, etc.
   [metrics.prometheus]
   # Expose Prometheus metrics endpoint.